 So you planted in spring and your mums come back every year.
 Why do they stretch into lanky plants by fall and not grow in those tight cushions covered in buds that you’re used to seeing at the garden center?
 Pinching can help.

 Pinching is the way to get the most flowers, but if you want a taller, more natural-looking mum, do it just once.
 When the plant is 4 to 6 in. tall, pinch out the growing tip with your fingers or use a small pruners to snip out the tip.
 You’ll get four or more side shoots that will each produce a cluster of flowers.

 Looking for shorter plants with more flowering branches?
 You’ll want to start pinching in spring and repeat the process every time new growth stretches to 4 to 6 in. long.
 Stop pinching in mid-July so your mum will have time to set flower buds.

-To get the most bloom time, choose potted mums whose buds are just starting to show color.
+To get the most bloom time, choose potted mums at the nursery whose buds are just starting to show color like you see above.
 And if you’re moving them into containers, don’t worry about using a high-quality potting mix or even fertilizing — they’re ready to go.
 Actually, no matter how you’re going to enjoy them, you can simply slip the mum, pot and all, into place and you’re set for the season.